c-e-b/RepData_PeerAssessment1/README.md

 ## Introduction

+//*
+### if you want to you can look at the report here: https://c-e-b.github.io/RepData_PeerAssessment1/PA1_template.html
+*//

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike